Two women enjoy a fancy afternoon tea with sweet treats.

 High tea at Abigail’s is a vision to behold.
 The three-tiered tea tray is brimming with assorted little sandwiches, mini wraps, egg, beef, brie and cucumber hors d’oeuvres, scones, seasonal fruit and berries, Devonshire cream, cookies, tarts and petite cakes.
 And of course, a large pot of tea.

-Location: 2 Main Street South, St George
+Location: 2 Main Street South, St. George

-Tea and Bloom
+Tea & Bloom

 Location: 43 Durham Street, Greater Sudbury